white-flame/clyc/readme.md

 `PSC` = Problem Solving Context, related to which microtheories are in view.
 `GUID` = Globally Unique ID, external identifier.
 `SUID` = (System?)
 Unique ID, internal identifier.
+`TOU` = Term Of Unit, maps a constant NART to a NAUT.